 The Most Famous Places First

-Like astronomy?
-Enjoy interactive exhibits and the sky shows at America’s first planetarium.
+Interactive exhibits and sky shows at America’s first planetarium.
 Visit the Doane Observatory, the largest telescope available to the public in our area.

 Lions and tigers and bears, oh my!
 And penguins and puffins and wallabies and more!

 Enjoy 385 acres of beautiful gardens and natural environments.
-Take part in educational and inspirational programs.
+Educational and inspirational programs.

 Inspiring curiosity about life on Earth while exploring how the world came to be as it is, since 1893.
-And, how can we make it a better place?
+And, how can we make the world a better place?

-LPZ is a free, family, wildlife experience.
-While you’re there visit the Farm-in-the-Zoo, and the Conservatory, right next door.
+LPZ is a free, family experience.
+Visit the Farm-in-the-Zoo, and the Conservatory.
 Sign up for ZooMail, too.

-Walk the grounds, enjoy the Children’s Garden or take part in their special programming for kids and families.
-You can hike, bike or take a tram ride.
+Hike the grounds, visit the Children’s Garden or take part in their programming for kids and families.

-One of the largest science museums in the world, with many cool, hands-on exhibits.
+One of the largest science museums in the world, with changing, hands-on exhibits.

-Visit this unique community of food businesses designed with a circular and sustainable economy in mind.
-Take a tour, grab something to eat, or attend a special event.
+Tour this unique community of food businesses designed with a circular and sustainable economy in mind.
+Have a meal or attend a special event.

-Here you can observe aquatic animals from all over the world, surrounded by “eye-popping” architecture.
+Observe aquatic animals from all over the world, surrounded by Chicago’s architecture.
 Make sure to visit the Oceanarium while you’re there.

 Lesser Known Great Places to Visit in Chicago